rrgmc/svcinit/README.md

     // it is only started on the Run call. healthStop := sinit.
         StartService(healthHTTPServer).
-        // stop the service using the [svcinit.SvcInit.FutureStop] call WITHOUT cancelling the start context.
+        // stop the service using the [svcinit.Manager.FutureStop] call WITHOUT cancelling the start context.
         FutureStop()

     // start core HTTP server using manual stop ordering.